narayanrachit/SpeakIt_Chrome_Extension/README.md

 2. Open Manage Extension in Google Chrome.
 3. Turn on the Developer Mode.
 4. Load the folder.
-5. TO run, Select the text, right click and choose Speakit
+5. To run, Select the text, right click and choose Speakit